-AMCC 3Ware Sidecar Review
+AMCC 3Ware Sidecar full review

 The sturdy metal unit comprises four bays that enable you to slot up to 3 terabytes of storage space.
 The test unit we were supplied with contained WD Raptor 150GB drives for a total of 600MB, slightly more than the average external FireWire drive but we expect most users to slot in larger drives.